-thereby enhance U.S. security and strategic interests and reduce our trade deficit.37 State governments and businesses are expending substantial resources today to put the needed infrastructure in place.38 Automobiles are not the only modes of transportation that businesses are interested in transitioning to natural gas; a company in Canada is investing in commercial locomotives powered by LNG and teaming up with Caterpillar to employ similar technology in heavy duty equipment that currently runs on diesel.39 If the DOE/FE approves Cheniere's export application along with others, the resulting increase in natural gas prices would undermine recent investments to expand natural gas as a transportation fuel.
+Currently, the U.S. imports billions of dollars worth of oil from around the globe, a great deal of which is used for gasoline to fuel vehicles.
+The replacement of current gasoline-powered fleets with natural gas vehicles would significantly reduce U.S. dependence on foreign oil, and thereby enhance U.S. security and strategic interests and reduce our trade deficit.
+State governments and businesses are expending substantial resources today to put the needed infrastructure in place.
+Automobiles are not the only modes of transportation that businesses are interested in transitioning to natural gas; a company in Canada is investing in commercial locomotives powered by LNG and teaming up with Caterpillar to employ similar technology in heavy duty equipment that currently runs on diesel.
+If the DOE/FE approves Southern LNG's export application along with others, the resulting increase in natural gas prices would undermine recent investments to expand natural gas as a transportation fuel.

-Low and non-volatile natural gas prices make efforts to resuscitate American manufacturing and to transition away from coal and foreign oil economically viable.
+Low natural gas prices make efforts to resuscitate American manufacturing and to transition away from coal and foreign oil economically viable.
 LNG exports will drive up domestic natural gas prices, thereby undermining these national priorities.
-The DOE/FE should not pursue an export policy that undermines the efficient, domestic use of a domestic fuel stock and America's first and best opportunity to move toward energy independence by decreasing reliance on foreign oil.
+The DOE/FE should not pursue an export policy that undermines the efficient, domestic use of a domestic fuel stock

-37 Cheniere claims that its proposed exports will benefit the U.S. balance of trade, but it does not consider the benefits to the trade balance of cutting oil imports and exporting value-added goods manufactured in the U.S. with affordable natural gas.
+Southern LNG claims that its proposed exports will benefit the U.S. balance of trade, but it does not consider the benefits to the trade balance of cutting oil imports and exporting value-added goods manufactured in the U.S. with affordable natural gas.